The Baker's Table

 Once you have your quality butter, taking the extra step to brown it before melting down the marshmallows is well worth the time.
 Browned butter is what makes these slightly less kid-like and more grown-up.
 I always, always, always use salted butter for my baking and I think that also elevates the flavor here.
 I know, I know, professional pastry chefs disagree, but to each his own.
 Baking needs salt but so does the butter itself!
 I really believe it changes the flavor of the butter.

-🧾 Brown Butter Makes These Treats Unique
+How Brown Butter Makes These Rice Krispie Treats Extra Special

 I load these Brown Butter Rice Krispie Treats with an abundance of marshmallows because you can never have too many.
 I stagger the marshmallow additions to create the perfect texture.
 First, I melt most of the marshmallows directly into the browned butter, creating a rich, gooey base.
 Then, I stir in an extra bag of marshmallows after removing the mixture from the heat, just before adding the cereal.
 This technique leaves delightful pockets of slightly melted marshmallows scattered throughout the treats, turning every bite into a creamy, marshmallow-filled surprise!